Torkfin/sql-challenge/README.md

 # sql-challenge
 The three files requested Employee-Schema, Employee-Queries and the ERD are all included un the Employee SQL folder.
-I am now going to work on the extra credit.gi
+Also completed the Python work.
+The Jupyter Notebook and the two requrested files are also included in the SQL Folder.